gary-archer/oauth.websample2/README.md

 ### Programming Languages

-* TypeScript is used for the SPA
+* The SPA is coded in plain TypeScript, so that it can be adapted into your technology of choice
-* NodeJS with TypeScript is used for the API
+* Node.js and TypeScript are used to implement the API

 ### Middleware Used

 * Express is used to host both the API and the SPA content
-* Okta is used as the default Authorization Server
+* AWS Cognito is used as the default Authorization Server
-* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement SPA logins and token handling
+* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used by the SPA to implement OpenID Connect
-* The [OpenId-Client Library](https://github.com/panva/node-openid-client) is used to handle calls from the API to the Authorization Server
+* The [JOSE Library](https://github.com/panva/jose) is used by the API to validate JWT access tokens
-* The [Node Cache](https://github.com/mpneuried/nodecache) is used to cache API claims keyed against tokens
+* The [Node Cache](https://github.com/mpneuried/nodecache) is used to cache API custom claims against received tokens